x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-4-4-7-in-exchange-online.md

 ## Causes for error code 4.4.7

 When Exchange Online attempts to deliver a message, the destination email might be unable or unwilling to accept the message.
 This can result in a temporary 4_.x.x_ error code from the destination email server (instead of a permanent 5._x.x_ error code that indicates the message was rejected).
 Exchange Online repeatedly tries to deliver the message over 24 hours.
-Only after two days of unsuccessful delivery attempts does the recipient receive this NDR.
+Only after two days of unsuccessful delivery attempts do the recipient receive this NDR.

 The possible causes of this error are: